 It ended up being sold for 175 guilders which was the second-highest price of any of his paintings.
 Only “View of Delft,” the cityscape of his hometown, sold for 200 guilders.

 12. The Milkmaid has traveled quite a bit the past centuries

 So where can we admire The Milkmaid today?

 It ended up in a private collection in the 18th and 19th centuries.
-Because it was feared that the painting was going to be sold to a rich American collector in the early 20th century, the Dutch government decided to buy the painting so it could be put on display at the “Rijksmuseum in Amsterdam,” where it’s on display right now.
+Because it was feared that the painting was going to be sold to a rich American collector in the early 20th century, the Dutch government decided to buy the painting so it could be put on display at the “Rijksmuseum in Amsterdam,” where you can admire the painting today.

 It has been on display all over the world, though, including during the 1939 World’s Fair in New York City after which it got an extended stay in the United States until the end of World War II.

 It has also been displayed in exhibitions all across Europe, including London, Paris, Rome, and Milan!